ireshh/hackathon-cv-aaltoes/README.md

 # CV Hackathon Submission

-This is our submission to the Aaltoes Computer Vision Hackathon.
-Our team is 7-2-Off Team participants include Christos Zonias, Iresh Gupta, and Oliver Raffone.
+This is Team 7-2-off and this is our submission to the Aaltoes Computer Vision Hackathon.
+Team participants -> Christos Zonias, Iresh Gupta, and Oliver Raffone.

 ## Overview